dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-The problem building an image by hand is that for example if you have already built an image, you have added all the dependencies that your application needs, but you are required to make a change to that image later on.
+The problem building an image by hand is that for example if you have already built an image, you have added all the dependencies that your application needs, but you are required to make a change to that image in the future.

 For example you may need to update a library that your application is using or patch a vulnerabilty.

 And lets say a month goes by and the change will not be done by you, but by another developer that didn't build this image himself.

-He probably don't have any clue how the image was made and what exactly is packed into this image.
+He probably don't have any clue how the image was made and what exactly is packed into that image.

-So you basically gave him a black box, which is very hard to work with.
+So you literally gave him a black box in a sense, which is very hard to work with.
+I'm sure even you, the author of the image probably will not remember how exactly you built it yourself.
-I actually can guarantee that even you at this point can't remember exactly how you built the image.

 I guess you guys can see the issue here?

 Fortunately there is a better way to do it.

-You can build a Docker images by writing down the instructions into a file.

- lets say you forgot to install a dependency that your application definitely needs in order to run, the only way you can do it is by repeating all the steps

-it then it's almost
-impossible hard to tell how it was built in the and what exactly is in this image.
+Docker is able to build an image by reading instructions from a text file.
+We will be referring to it as Dockerfile in this presentaion as that is the offical name for it.

 Every time you want to run your application, first you have to deploy your Docker image to your server and create a container from it which is the running instance of your application.

-So the idea that you can pack your application and all of its dependencies into a single unit removes so much of the complexity when deploying your application or sharing it with other developers.
+So the idea that you can put your application and all of its dependencies into a single package, and build the package automatically in a repeatable way removes so much of the complexity when deploying your application to a server or sharing it with other developers.

+---

+SWITCH SLIDE

+---

+What is a Dockerfile?